 In honor of Mother's Day, this post is a simple offering of a lullaby and a favorite recipe from my own mum, one that reminds me of her every time that I make it.
 And maybe a question to ponder: What nourishes you, and do you have enough of it?

-For as long as I can remember, my mother has made this cake.
+For as long as I can remember, my mother has made Sour Cream Coffee Cake.
 As a child it always came with a glass of milk.
 Now it's a cup of tea or occasionally a cup of coffee whose strong and perfectly bitter flavor works so well with the sweet brown sugar and cinnamon.